dmx-systems/dmx-documentation/docs/user.rst

 Let's say you have a topic type "Publication" and you want all publications to have a book icon.

 - You are about to modify the general concept of all your publications, not an existing instance of it.
 Click onto the topic type "Publication", *not* onto an individual publication.
-- Open the detail panel by selecting "Details" from the context menu.
+- Open the Detail Panel by selecting "Details" from the context menu.
 - Go to the fourth tab called "View".
 Here you can view and edit the configuration of the topic type.
 Click "Edit".
 - Click into the white field labeled "Icon".